HobnobMancer/pyrewton/Section1_Extracting_Genomes/Fungal and Omycete Species.md

 - sp.
 TW21990_1
 - sp.
 IMV 00454
 - _T. koningii_ Howdeshell and Tanaka, 2018
+- _T. gamssi_ Tchameni et al., 2019, Chamekh et al., 2019
+- _T. erinaceum_ Tchameni et al., 2019
+- _T. afroharizanum_ Tchameni et al., 2019
+- _T. koningiopsis_ Mendoza-Lopez et al., 2017

 Have _T. harzianum, Trichoderma atroviride, Trichoderma virens, Trichoderma asperellum_ and _Trichoderma asperelloides_,been annotated?
 Phenotypes of biomass degraders have been shown but genomic studies?

+Really starting to wonder if pulling down all _Trichoderma_ spp. is too much or not?
+It would provide a lot of data, then again arguably is there any point analysing _T. reesie_ for example, because it is so well studied.

 #### _Aspergillus_
 ##### _Aspergillus spp._ which have been well characterised